dhbradshaw/nn_daily/log.md

+## 2015-01-10
+Added django project and requirements.txt.
+Added .git_ignore to keep .pyc and db files out of git.

 ## 2015-01-09
 Learned about markdown headings.
 Basically, use between 1 and six pound signs.
 1 is like h1, and 6 is like h6.
 Follow pound signs with a space, as follows:
 ```